phantodev/front-end-courses/git-hub/README.md

 ## Scenes

+✔️ - We need start our "history production" of my project - command: git init, then git add . or git add filename.
-✔️ - We need start our "history production" of my project - command: git init ✔️ - we need check some changes in my project. - command:
+✔️ - We need put a message in this point of the timeline - command: git commit -m "here we write a message" ✔️ - we need check some changes in my project. - command: git log and git status